 This trip was a rich tapestry of treasure that unfolded hourly where we multi-faceted characters began to share and revel in our fortunate gathering amid spectacular scenery. -- Betty H., Washington

 Tucson is calling you, the free thinker and the free at heart, to explore without boundaries.
 Tucson is a city in Arizona’s Sonoran Desert surrounded by multiple mountain ranges, including the Santa Catalinas.
 Famous for its dramatic beauty, the Sonoran Desert covers this region with spectacular cacti – including the giant saguaro, symbol of the American Southwest.
 Cactus forests lead to rolling grasslands, riparian streams, hoodoo mountain ranges and evergreen sky islands.
-Its restorative climate and casual pace are a natural setting for today’s adventure destination.
+Tucson’s restorative climate and casual pace are a natural setting for our adventure destination.
 We’ll hike among these gorgeous mountain ranges, explore caves, visit the “Old West”, hike in the Saguaro National Park, visit the beautiful Mission San Xavier del bac, and Tubac!
 Oh, and did we mention Tucson is a foodie town?
 Yep!
-Great activities, scenery, food, and laid back people add up to one active and memorable adventure experience!
+Great activities, scenery, food, and laid-back people add up to one memorable adventure experience!
 Join us on this “unpack once and chill” trip – and at the best time of year to experience Tucson!
 (The dates align for a back-to-back option with the Phoenix trip for a 10% discount off both trips.)